note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 `Coordiantes` have the type instance of
 `"22" | "21" | "23" | "12" | "11" | "13" | "32" | "31" | "33"`.

-Actually, the type of Column and Row is `2 | 1 | 3` and i don't really know why it's in that order, and that is why the order of `Coordinates` is like it is.
-Maybe there is no guarantee that a union traversal is left to right in Typescript.
+*(Actually, the type of Column and Row is `2 | 1 | 3` and I don't really know why it's in that order,* *and that is why the order of `Coordinates` is like it is.*
+*Maybe there is no guarantee that a union traversal is left to right in Typescript.)*

 ### Winning positions